Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Attacking Machine Unlearning A Posteriori

 \subsection{Threat Model}

-\paragraph{Adversary's Ability.} For a MU setting as discussed in Def. \ref{def:MU}, given the unlearned model $\theta_u = \overline{\mathcal{A}} [D, D_u, \mathcal{A}(D)]$, we assume that the adversary has only \emph{black-box} and \emph{label-only} access to the unlearned model $\theta_u$.
+\para{Adversary's Ability.} For a MU setting as discussed in Def. \ref{def:MU}, given the unlearned model $\theta_u = \overline{\mathcal{A}} [D, D_u, \mathcal{A}(D)]$, we assume that the adversary has only \emph{black-box} and \emph{label-only} access to the unlearned model $\theta_u$.
 This means that given an input $\forall z=(x,y)$, the adversary can only know the prediction label output $\hat{y} = \argmax f_{\theta_u}(x)$, without the posterior probabilities.
-Further, the adversary has no knowledge of $\mathcal{A}$, $\overline{\mathcal{A}}$ or $D$.
+Further, the adversary has no knowledge of $\mathcal{A}$, $\overline{\mathcal{A}}$ or $D$. \emph{We make the explicit assumption that $\overline{\mathcal{A}}$ is an approximate unlearning algorithm}.
 This is the strictest (and more challenging) possible threat model for an attack against MU.
-We follow previous works on MIAs against ML and MU (e.g., \cite{Shokri17MIA,Peng24OSLO,Wu24YOQO,Chen21Jepardize,Hayes24Inexact}) in assuming that the adversary has access to a surrogate dataset $D^\prime$ sampled from $\mathcal{Z}$ same as $D$ for the purpose of training shadow models.
+We follow previous works on MIAs against ML and MU (e.g., \cite{Shokri2017MIA,Peng2024OSLO,Wu2024YOQO,Chen2021Jepardize,Hayes2024Inexact}) in assuming that the adversary has access to a surrogate dataset $D^\prime$ sampled from $\mathcal{Z}$ same as $D$ for the purpose of training shadow models.

-\paragraph{Adversary's Goal.} The adversary's goal is to infer whether a data sample $x$ is a member of the unlearned set $D_u$, i.e., the characteristic function $\mathbf{1}_{D_u}(x)$.
-We aim to demonstrate that, even with minimal access to the target model \cite{Chen21Jepardize} and more limited knowledge/resources \cite{Hayes24Inexact}, it is possible to extract privacy-sensitive information from MU.
+\para{Adversary's Goal.} The adversary's goal is to infer whether a data sample $x$ is a member of the unlearned set $D_u$, i.e., the characteristic function $\mathbf{1}_{D_u}(x)$.
+We aim to demonstrate that, even with minimal access to the target model \cite{Chen2021Jepardize} and more limited knowledge/resources \cite{Hayes2024Inexact}, it is possible to extract privacy-sensitive information from MU.
 This is a direct rebuttal to the claims of MU as a sound method for data removal.

-\paragraph{Intuition.} We design \texttt{Apollo} under the simple intuition that even state-of-the-art Machine Unlearning algorithms produce models that do not align with retrained models, leading to \textsc{Under-Unlearning} and \textsc{Over-Unlearning} observed in the model decision space.
-We discuss this observation further in Section \ref{ssec:revisit} and demonstrate it through a case study in Section \ref{ssec:toy-example} and extensive experiments in Section \ref{sec:eval}.
-This intuition is markedly different from prior MIAs against MU which leverage discrepancy between the original model and unlearned model (\cite{Chen21Jepardize,Gao22Deletion,Lu22Label}).
-We show an overview of our attack in Fig. \ref{fig:overview}.
+\para{Intuition.} We design \texttt{Apollo} under the simple intuition that even state-of-the-art Machine Unlearning algorithms produce models that may not align with retrained models, leading to \textsc{Under-Unlearning} and \textsc{Over-Unlearning} observed in the model decision space.
+We discuss this observation further in Sec. \ref{ssec:revisit}, provide a formal proof for the lower/upper bounds for them in Sec. \ref{ssec:bound} and demonstrate it through a case study in Sec. \ref{ssec:toy-example} and extensive experiments in Sec. \ref{sec:eval}.
+This intuition is markedly different from prior MIAs against MU which leverage discrepancy between the original model and unlearned model (\cite{Chen2021Jepardize,Gao2022Deletion,Lu2022Label}).
+We show an overview of our attack in Fig. \ref{fig:overview}, which we discuss in detail in Sec. \ref{ssec:design-apollo}.